 Frequently Asked Questions

-Prospect meets every second Saturday of the month from 9:00 a.m. - 12:00 p.m. on Wesleyan's campus.
-Students are also required to attend a four-week academic enrichment program during the summer, which is usually held from mid-June to late July.
+The program meets every second Saturday of the month from 9:00 a.m. - 12:00 p.m. on Wesleyan's campus.
+Students are also required to attend a six-week academic enrichment program during the summer, which is usually held from mid-June to late July.
 Tutoring and advising is also available throughout the school week.

-To be eligible for admission, applicants must meet at least meet the following criteria:
+To be eligible for admission, applicants must meet the following criteria:

-What does it cost to participate in Prospect?
+What does it cost to participate in the program?

 Students should complete the application with their parent/guardian and return it to our office.
-For more information, contact Torrye Parker, Program Manager, at email@example.com or 860-685-3187.
+For more information, contact Program Coordinator Marek Mikunda, at firstname.lastname@example.org or 860-685-3188.